 Does remote play work with ALL games?

 Although Sony has stated that all PS4 games will have remote play functionality, not every game will work with remote play.
-Games that require the PlayStation Move, PS4 Eye or other peripheral hardware for a game to function will not have the ability to be emulated on the PS Vita.
+Games that require the PlayStation Move, the PlayStation Camera or other peripheral hardware for a game to function will not have the ability to be emulated on the PS Vita.

 If Sony decides to introduce other methods of input in the future as well, there is a good chance that they may not work with PS4 remote play.

 Second screen functionality is another added benefit with PlayStation 4 remote play.
-Developers will have the opportunity to add PlayStation Vita specific controls into their next-gen games giving them a variety of choices and possibilities to create features that will provide benefits to gamers on an additional display.
+Developers will have the opportunity to add PlayStation Vita specific controls into their PS4 games giving them a variety of choices and possibilities to create features that will provide benefits to gamers on an additional display.

-Second screen capabilities is one of many significant reasons for you to purchase a PS Vita.
+Second screen capabilities is one of many reasons for you to purchase a PS Vita.
 It’s great to see that Sony is making the PS Vita even more of a relevant part of the PlayStation 4 experience.
 As far as using the PS Vita as a secondary controller to play PS4 games directly (instead of the DualShock 4 controller), it will only work if the developer specifically programs it to be allowed in their game, which is highly unlikely.

 With PlayStation 4 having video encoding technology implemented into the system allowing screen-sharing features, gameplay recording, and remote play functionality, all the benefits of streaming technology will provide owners of the PS4 system with a true next generation experience.